Login

 4. Registration of the examination session is prohibited.

-6.The student called will be explicitly asked to close the mobile phone.
-The identity of the candidate examined will be verified by exposing the ID cardt.
-Ihe student will not be allowed to wear hats and will have to show his ears (to avoid the use of micro-earphones).
+6.The called Student will be explicitly asked to close the mobile phone.
+The identity of the candidate examined will be verified by exposing the ID card.
+The Student will not be allowed to wear hats and will have to show his ears (to avoid the use of micro-earphones).

 7. At the discretion of the Commission, it will be communicated to the Student as soon as the result of the examination or the next student will proceed to the examination.